 The Health Centre has economic interest in the Religious Hospitallers of St. Joseph Health Centre of Cornwall Fund (the "Fund").

-During the year, the Health Centre received \$Nil (2021 - \$20,000) from the Fund to support capital purchases, of which \$Nil (2021 - \$20,000) is unspent as at March 31, 2022.
+During the year, the Health Centre received \$32,000 (2022 - \$Nil) from the Fund to support the purchase of minor equipment.

 9. Pension plan: